Travel Nurse

 Oregon Health & Science University – School of Nursing

 Oregon Health & Science University School of Nursing offers both a traditional and accelerated bachelor of science in nursing degree program.
-To help combat the nursing shortage in the state, OHSU joined the Oregon Consortium for Nursing Education (OCNE), which streamlines students into their BSN program from partner community colleges.
+To help address the state’s nursing shortage, OHSU joined the Oregon Consortium for Nursing Education (OCNE), which streamlines admission to its BSN program for students from partner community colleges.
 This allows students to gain admission to the BSN program through a non-competitive process.

 While most students complete this program in Portland, there are also options to earn this degree in Monmouth, Klamath Falls, La Grande, or Ashland.
 This allows rural students to earn their degrees without having to relocate.
-Clinical experiences for students will vary based on their campus but can include hospitals, community clinics, schools, outpatient centers, and research labs.
+Clinical experiences for students will vary by campus and may include hospitals, community clinics, schools, outpatient centers, and research labs.

 Online or Hybrid Travel Nurse Degree Programs

 To be considered for admission, applicants must have completed high school or have a GED.
-Depending on the high school GPA, applicants may have to submit test scores or complete prerequisite coursework.
-In total, students must earn between 72 and 73 credit hours to graduate with this degree.
+Depending on their high school GPA, applicants may be required to submit test scores or complete prerequisite coursework.
+In total, students must earn 72-73 credit hours to graduate with this degree.

-Students in Florida, Indiana, Missouri, Nevada, New Mexico, Texas, or Utah can complete their bachelor’s of science online through Western Governors University.
-Approximately 60 percent of this program is online only, with the remaining 40 percent being clinical experience students must complete in person.
+Students in Arkansas, Florida, Idaho, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Mississippi, Missouri, Nebraska, Nevada, New Mexico, North Carolina, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, or Wisconsin can complete their bachelor’s of science online through Western Governors University.
+Approximately 60 percent of this program is online only, with the remaining 40 percent being clinical experience that students must complete in person.
 Each clinical course requires three weeks of in-person work in simulation labs, at agency sites, or in clinical supervision.

-Western Governors offers a unique educational method that is competency-based rather than time-based.
+Western Governors offers a unique, competency-based educational model rather than a time-based one.
 Online classes can be completed at a student’s own pace, and mastery is measured through skill demonstration.
 Tuition is one flat rate per six-month window no matter how many classes a student completes.
 Most students earn their degree in just two and a half years.

 Students can complete the didactic portion of their nursing associate’s degree through the Northwest Michigan College hybrid program.
-All clinicals and labs require students to attend in-person, but overall this program has greater flexibility than completely on-campus programs.
+All clinicals and labs require in-person attendance, but overall, this program offers greater flexibility than fully on-campus programs.
 This program is only offered in a full-time format.
 Should students need to drop to part-time attendance, they will have to switch to the traditional program.

-This program has articulation agreements with three area universities that allow students to easily transfer their credits to pursue a bachelor’s or other degrees.
+This program has articulation agreements with three local universities that allow students to easily transfer credits to pursue bachelor’s or other degrees.
 Students may even receive college credit at these universities for passing the NCLEX-RN exam, making earning a more advanced degree easier.
 Admissions are based on a competitive points system.
 Students earn points for prerequisite coursework, work experience, GPA, previous degrees, and veteran status.

 Rasmussen University Nursing School

-With 19 campuses in five different states, students have many options for completing their associate’s degree in nursing through Rasmussen University’s Nursing School.
+With 16 campuses across five states, Rasmussen University’s Nursing School offers students many options to complete their associate’s degree in nursing.
 Most coursework is offered through online learning, making this a hybrid program with a high degree of flexibility.
 As with most hybrid nursing programs, labs and clinical experiences require students to be on campus.
 Most students can complete this program in only 18 months.

 Students can enter this program quickly with no need for pre-nursing coursework and no waitlists on most campuses.
 There are even eight start dates a year to allow students the option to start their program when it best suits them.
 To graduate, students must complete 25 courses for a total of 102 credit hours.
 Required classes include nutritional principles in nursing, mental and behavioral health, pharmacology, health assessments, and more.